little-things-that-run-the-world/little-things-that-run-the-world.github.io/_pages/about.md

 <p style="margin-right: 5%; margin-left:5%">
 I am a writer and conservation biologist.
 In 2014 I received a <a href="https://en.wikipedia.org/wiki/Watson_Foundation">Thomas J. Watson Fellowship</a> to study butterfly farming around the world.
 In 2021 I received the <a href="https://en.wikipedia.org/wiki/Bowdoin_Prizes">Bowdoin Prize</a> from Harvard University.
 In 2023 I received the <a href="https://blog.nationalgeographic.org/2023/05/31/the-national-geographic-society-announces-the-2023-wayfinder-award-recipients/">National Geographic Society Wayfinder Award</a> and was elected a National Geographic Explorer.
+In 2024 I received the <a href="https://www.maxwell-hanrahan.org/award/zhengyang-wang">Maxwell/Hanrahan Awards in Field Biology</a>.

 <br><br>I graduated from Swarthmore College (B.A., Philosophy and Biology) and Harvard University (PhD., Evolutionary Biology).
 During graduate school I worked at the same desk occupied by Vladimir Nabokov.
 My dissertation focused on the evolutionary history of the insect-eating <i>Ophiocordyceps</i> fungus and the Tibetans who harvest them for a living.